Cristiananc/Introduction-to-Computer-Graphics/README.md

 # Introduction-to-Computer-Graphics

-Click on the link below to access the website for the 2º Assignment: https://cristiananc.github.io/Introduction-to-Computer-Graphics/A2Cristiana/
+Clique no link a seguir para acessar o website do 2º trabalho: https://cristiananc.github.io/Introduction-to-Computer-Graphics/A2Cristiana/